What is an oral lichenoid drug eruption?

 Oral lichenoid drug eruption is an uncommon medication-induced chronic change inside the mouth.
 It appears the same as idiopathic oral lichen planus clinically and under the microscope, but an oral lichenoid drug eruption resolves if the triggering drug is ceased.

 Who gets an oral lichenoid drug eruption?

 An oral lichenoid drug eruption is predominantly a problem seen in adults, probably because adults are the most frequent users of the majority of medications associated with this reaction.
-However it has also been reported rarely in children.
+However, it has also been reported rarely in children.

-A clear time relationship between medication and lesion is not always obvious.
+A clear temporal relationship between medication and lesion is not always obvious.
 The delay between starting the medication and developing the reaction (latent period) can be up to 2 years, although it is on average 1-2 months.
 And there have been reports of the lesion appearing only after the triggering medication had already been ceased.

 Medications associated with this reaction include:

 - Antihypertensives including beta-blockers, angiotensin converting enzyme (ACE) inhibitors and diuretics

 - Non-steroidal anti-inflammatory drugs (NSAID)

 - Oral hypoglycaemic agents for type 2 diabetes

 Oral lichenoid drug eruption is less common than lichenoid drug eruption of the skin and fewer drugs have been reported in association with the oral form.